Grateful Dead Download Series Volume 4

-Download Series Volume 4 is a live album by the rock band the Grateful Dead.
-It was released as a digital download on August 2, 2005 and is a three disc set featuring virtually all of the June 18, 1976 show from the Capitol Theatre in Passaic, New Jersey.
-"Tennessee Jed" was omitted because the master tape was plagued with technical problems that could not be fixed in mastering.
-As a supplement to this omission, the third disc contains highlights from concerts later in June 1976 in Philadelphia and Chicago.
+Download Series Volume 4 is a live album by the rock band Grateful Dead.
+It was released as a digital download on August 2, 2005, and is a three disc set featuring virtually all of the June 18, 1976 show from the Capitol Theatre in Passaic, New Jersey.
+The song "Tennessee Jed" was omitted due to technical problems on the master tape that could not be resolved during mastering.
+To compensate for this omission, the third disc includes highlights from concerts later in June 1976 in Philadelphia and Chicago.